supertree-toolkit/stk/doc/tutorial.rst

 *Carefully* check the output for errors.
 However, it is important not to correct "errors" that exist in the original paper -- these are dealt with later.
-However, the data summary will allow to spot where you might have mistyped a character (CYtb instead of Cytb, for example) or didn't quite copy and paste the taxa correctly (missing the last few characters for example).
+However, the data summary will allow you to spot where you might have mistyped a character (CYtb instead of Cytb, for example) or didn't quite copy and paste the taxa correctly (missing the last few characters for example).
 All lists are sorted alphabetically, which makes spotting these kinds of errors relatively